arnoldwang97/VialofProfit/README.md

-# IncursionUniqueProfit
+# Vial of Profit

-IncursionUniqueProfit is a tool that lists the profits that a player can make if he purchases the base item and vial that can be sacrificed in the tier 3 Temple of Atzoatal Room - Apex of Ascension.
+Vial of Profit is a tool that lists the profits that a player can make if he purchases the base item and vial that can be sacrificed in the tier 3 Temple of Atzoatal Room - Apex of Ascension.
 Profit is calculated with
 ```
 Profit = Price of Upgraded Unique - Cost of Vial - Cost of Base Item
 ```